Shop Subscribe

 4 Active 100th Day of School Celebration Ideas

-While there are plenty of math equations and counting worksheet ideas online, the 100th day of school celebration is also an excellent opportunity to get students moving.
-Active, healthy kids are better prepared to learn, so use this as a chance to get the blood pumping and have a great time with these activity ideas:
+Plenty of math equations and counting worksheet ideas are available online, but the 100th day of school celebration is also an excellent opportunity to get students moving.
+Active, healthy kids are better prepared to learn, so use this as a chance to get the blood pumping with these activity ideas.

-100 Seconds of Dancing: This easy activity gets everyone moving and can be mixed in throughout the school day schedule.
-Simply turn on some music for 100 seconds of dancing, and turn it off after 100 seconds.
-Do the activity a few times in a row to really get the wiggles out, or throughout the day during transition time.
+100 Seconds of Dancing: This easy activity gets everyone moving and can be mixed throughout the school day schedule.
+Simply turn on some music for dancing and turn it off after 100 seconds.
+Do the activity a few times to get the wiggles out or throughout the day during transition time.

 100 Exercise Moves: Choose 10 different exercise moves (push-ups, sit-ups, jumping jacks, etc.) and have students do 10 of each exercise to make 100 total moves.
-Count them out together to make for a fun review of counting to 10 or 100 together as a class.
+Count them out together for a fun review of counting to 10 or 100 as a class.

 Shop Celebrations & Themes